Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/setup-process/configure-gentoo/prep.md

 [handbook-create-fs]: https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Disks#Creating_file_systems

-## New Installation Only: Unpack stage3
+## New Installation Only: Unpack Stage File

-If a new Gentoo installation is being performed, then please follow the [Handbook's instructions][handbook-stage] to unpack stage3 to the new file system.
+If a new Gentoo installation is being performed, then please follow the [Handbook's instructions][handbook-stage] to unpack a stage file to the new file system.

 [handbook-stage]: https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Stage